- phase completed

 - phase in-progress

-The Department of Art History, in the College of Liberal Arts, has an 8-member full-time faculty, enrolls approximately 50 students as majors, and prepares students to participate in the cultural economy at the local and global levels.
+The Department of Art History, in the College of Liberal Arts, has a 9-member full-time faculty, enrolls approximately 30–50 students as majors, and prepares students to participate in the cultural economy at the local and global levels.
 Writing in this highly visual field is based on close observation and careful description of visual material (including works of fine art, popular culture, photographs, prints, films, architectural spaces, built environments, decorative arts, and illuminated manuscripts).
 Art History majors also produce detailed historical narratives, offer new interpretative arguments, and think critically about the role of the visual arts in human societies around the world.

 Writing in Art History

 In response to the question, “What characterizes academic and professional communication in this discipline?" the Art History faculty characterized art historical writing as:

 - descriptive and predicated upon careful visual analysis

 - logically precise in its assembly, analysis, and presentation of evidence and argument